raiyaan-abdullah/Learn-to-Deny/README.md

 **Authors:** Raiyaan Abdullah, Shehreen Azad, and Yogesh Singh Rawat

-🎉 June 18, 2026: Our work has been accepted to ECCV 2026 as a Spotlight paper Spotlight Paper 🌟.
+🎉 June 18, 2026: Our work has been accepted to ECCV 2026 as a Spotlight Paper 🌟.

 ## Overview